 All logs by syslogd are written its Syslog file

 May 22 02:00:29 server1 rsyslogd: [origin software="rsyslogd" swVersion="5.8.10" x-pid="999" x-info="http://www.rsyslog.com"] exiting on signal 15.
 May 22 02:00:29 server1 kernel: imklog 5.8.10, log source = /proc/kmsg started.
 May 22 02:00:29 server1 rsyslogd: [origin software="rsyslogd" swVersion="5.8.10" x-pid="1698" x-info="http://www.rsyslog.com"] start May 22 02:17:43 server1 dhclient: DHCPREQUEST on eth0 to 172.31.0.1 port 67 (xid=0x445faedb)

 Here file can be read in below parts from left to right :

 - Hostname (This is important to identify which server’s log is this on centralized Syslog server)

 - The service name for which logs were written by the daemon

 - Actual message or log

-To test if daemon is logging messages in syslog or not, you can use logger command.
-With this command you can specify numorous options like priority, service etc. But even without any argument you can supply a string to write in syslog and it will do the job for you.
+To test if the daemon is logging messages in Syslog or not, you can use logger command.
+With this command, you can specify numerous options like a priority, service, etc. But even without any argument, you can supply a string to write in Syslog and it will do the job for you.

-In above example you can see all entries after logger command are printed in syslog file.
-Since we used logger command and didnt specified any service, it logged message with userid root in service field!
+In the above example, you can see all entries after logger command are printed in the Syslog file.
+Since we used logger command and didn’t specify any service, it logged message with userid root in-service field!